 Maybe another crash is coming?
-I don’t see it likely with all the new regulations – but an adjustment is definitely needed at some point.
+I don’t see it as likely with all the new regulations.
+But an adjustment is definitely needed at some point.

 It’s just one man’s opinion, but I’d hold off on buying a house until we see a correction if you can.

 I’m pretty optimistic looking into 2019!
 As a reminder, in my last article I mentioned:

 Typically, consumer spending increases dramatically as the holidays arrive.
 This will help numerous sectors that are lacking in the economy and help with the stock market rebound as consumer spending skyrockets.

 I doubt we’ll see much of a change in house sales going into the future, however.
 The rising interest rates by the Fed and constantly increasing prices are only going to drive down demand.
 Well, there may be demand, but the people that want them can’t afford them.

 It’s good news seeing real earnings up (more money for us!).
 And likewise good seeing unemployment down (less crime for us!).